edwinpmui/loot_rush_app/README.md

   - Contains info about coordinates of Route destinations

 ### Course Concept 1
-We used data persistence to store the picture pieces collected and the route chosen
+We used data persistence to store the picture pieces collected

 ### Course Concept 2
 We used Core Location to track user location and enable users to finish routes